0Kirill/0Kirill/README.md

 - 👋 Hi, I’m @0Kirill
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in backend development
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate with a company ready to work remotely
 - 📫 How to reach me ...